 Bratcher PE, Yadav S, Shaughnessy CA, Thornell IM, and Zeitlin PL.
 Effect of apical chloride concentration on measurement of responses to CFTR modulation in airway epithelia cultured from nasal brushings. [recently published, Physiol Rep]

 Shaughnessy CA, Yadav S, Thornell IM, Zeitlin PL, and Bratcher PE.
 Influence of electrical and chemical gradients on CFTR activity measurements in human airway epithelia.

 Yadav S, Shaughnessy CA, Zeitlin PL, and Bratcher PE.
 Down-regulation of the epithelial sodium channel (ENaC) in human airway epithelia in response to low temperature incubation.

 Pre-clinical studies on pharmacological therapies to enhance CFTR function in the airway.
 I am interested in characterizing the endogenous cellular pathways that regulate activity of CFTR in the airway.
 These cellular pathways could be pharmacologically targeted to increase activity of rescued CFTR in patients with cystic fibrosis.
 To this end, I carry out pre-clinical studies in vitro examining the efficacy and mechanism-of-action of synthetic prostones as novel chloride channel modulators for use in the treatment of cystic fibrosis.

 Shaughnessy CA, Yadav S, Zeitlin PL, and Bratcher PE.
-Lubiprostone as a novel, receptor-mediated activator of CFTR in the airway: in vitro evidence for treatment of F508del and other CFTR mutations. [abstract accepted to the North American Cystic Fibrosis Conference]
+Lubiprostone as a novel, receptor-mediated activator of CFTR in the airway: in vitro evidence for treatment of F508del and other CFTR mutations. [abstract presented at the 2020 North American Cystic Fibrosis Conference]